wyantb/delta-bot-three/README.md

 1. `cd delta-bot-three`
 1. Mac/Linux: `nvm install` Windows: Look inside the .nvmrc folder to find the version.
 EX: 5.8.0 is the version. `nvm install 5.8.0 && nvm use 5.8.0`
 1. Create a subreddit.
 After creation, ensure that "mod editing" for the subreddit's wiki is enabled, and make your bot account a moderator for the subreddit.
-1. Get a Reddit API key by going to https://www.reddit.com/prefs/apps/ => create another app => https://i.imgur.com/xMUa521.png
+1. Get a Reddit API key by going to https://www.reddit.com/prefs/apps/ => create another app => https://i.imgur.com/xMUa521.png.
+The bot account be a developer of the app.
 1. Create a `credentials.json` that looks like below in `./config/credentials` folder.
 1. Create a `config.json` that looks like below in `./config` folder.
 1. `npm install -g yarn` && `yarn`